madwings/InsaneDB/readme.rst

 What is InsaneDB
 ###################

-InsaneDB is an database toolkit for PHP forked from CodeIgniter 3 database layer.
+InsaneDB is a database toolkit for PHP forked from CodeIgniter 3 database layer.
-Its goal is to remove limitations existing in the upstream version and add additional functionalities while keeping sync with CodeIgniter.
-It can be used standalone or as a replacement for the CodeIgniter database layer.
+Its goal is to remove limitations existing in the upstream version and add additional functionalities while keeping in sync with CodeIgniter.
+It can be used as a standalone package or as a replacement to the CodeIgniter database layer.

 **************
 Installation
 **************

-Replacement for the CodeIgniter database layer.
+Replacement for the CodeIgniter database layer
 =======================

 - Replace all files and directories in your ``system/database`` directory.
-- Replace ``application/config/database/php``.
+- Replace ``application/config/database.php``.

 **************************
 Changelog and New Features